My personal history

 In April 2012 I decided to set up ASM Media & PR as a way of using my complete skill set to work for myself (to achieve better work-life balance) and to offer better value for clients — allowing me to be a one-stop publicity shop for SMEs.

-On the PR page you can see case studies of some of the campaigns I’ve conducted for clients and the coverage they’ve brought them.
+On the PR page you can see case studies of some of the campaigns I’ve conducted for clients and the results they’ve brought them.
 On the Pictures page you can see photos and videos.

 What I believe in